tomvdon/Real-Time-Denoising/README.md

 ## Smaller Model Results
 We then decided to halve the number of layers to 10 and incorporate GBuffer data into the input channel (increasing it from 3-9) to get faster inference speed due to less layers of convolution.

-Input | Model Output | Ground Truth :-------------------------:|:-------------------------:|:-------------------------:
+Model Output | Model Output | Ground Truth :-------------------------:|:-------------------------:|:-------------------------:
 ![](img/9C_10L_1spp.png) | ![](img/9C_10L_16spp.png)   |  ![](img/5000_spp.png)
 Image after 1 spp of path tracing | Image after 16 spp of path tracing